franciscunha/franciscunha.com/src/content/cloud_hopper.md

 ## Procedural decorations

 At some point I felt the levels were a bit barren, so I implemented a neat small thing for improved visuals: procedural decorations.
 This is simply a scene that defines an area, then randomly instantiates select models in that area according to a density parameter.
 All the flowers, mushrooms, grass and such that you see in the game were put there by the procedural decoration scenes.
+Background clouds are also generated procedurally through a similar procedure, while also avoiding instancing within the play area.

 # Game design